austinsonger/SOD-Buddy/README.md

 - `@username4` cannot approve the pull request because they have at least one commit as part of the PR.
 - The action then checks the next Primary CODEOWNER: `@username2` (has at least one commit as part of the PR).
 - Then, `@username3` (has at least one commit as part of the PR).
-- All Primary CODEOWNERS are ineligible to approve the pull request because they have committed code.
+- All Primary APPROVER are ineligible to approve the pull request because they have committed code.

-The action then moves to the Backup CODEOWNERS:
+The action then moves to the Secondary APPROVER:
 - `@username1` is checked and found eligible (no commits in the PR).

 Therefore, @username1 is assigned as the new approver.